variousauthors/edvisor-widget-sandbox/NEXTSTEPS.md

    - can create them for gte and lte
 [] Nationality
    - where is the list of nationalities, why not expose it through api-v2

+### NOTES ###

+ - when connecting components
+   1. call graphql, then call connect -> mapStateToProps called before Skip
+   2. call connect, then call graphql -> skip  called before mapStateToProps
+   - I _feel_ like 1. is the way